Platform-OS/pos-module-core/README.md

 # platformOS Core Module

-The goal of this module is to extend platformOS module system's possiblities.
+The goal of this module is to extend the platformOS module system's possibilities.

 With the **hook system**, it's possible to use **SOLID's Open/Closed Principle** so you can modify the business logic in other modules in the application folder without changing the source of existing modules.